lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 I plan to release early access versions more frequently than before. 🍃

-Each early access version will be less important and more experimental.
+Each early access version will represent a smaller, more experimental step.
 So, **you shouldn't use it in a serious project**.

 ## About v2 alpha